BSE on MoS2: solvers

 You will see the atomic structure and the wavefunction intensity data represented as isosurface.
 After working on the figure layout, you should find something similar to this:

-Electron density distribution when hole is fixed between the Mo-S bond for the first bright exciton of monolayer MoS2.
+Electron density distribution for the first bright exciton of monolayer MoS2 with the hole fixed between the Mo-S bond.

 Note that when the hole is fixed between a Mo-S bond, the relative eletron sits onto the Mo atoms.
 Try to inspect closely the shape of the isosurface on each atom: what does it remind you of?
 What does this shape suggest about the orbital character of the conduction electrons forming the bright exciton in MoS2?